6502bench

 One way to separate code from data is to try to execute all possible data paths.
 There are a number of reasons why it's difficult or impossible to do this perfectly, but you can get pretty good results by identifying execution entry points and just walking through the code.
 When a conditional branch is encountered, both paths are traversed.
 When all code has been traced, every byte that hasn't been visited is either data used by the program, or dead space not used by anything.

-(The situation is worse on the 65816, because the length of certain instructions is determined by the values of the processor status flags.)
+(This is even more important on the 65816, because the length of certain instructions is determined by the values of the processor status flags.)

 Once the instructions and data are separated and formatted nicely, it's still up to a human to figure out what it all means.
 Comments and meaningful labels are needed to make sense of it.
 These should be added to the disassembly listing.